Witnesses react to Dodge City officer-involved shooting

 DODGE CITY, Kan.
 (KSNW) – On Monday, many people witnessed the officer-involved shooting in Dodge City that killed one person and injured five others.

-For many, it was just another Monday, heading to work, like for Jesus Soto.

-He was driving from Ulysses to Pratt for work when he watched the situation unfold.
+At the time the shooting occurred, many people like Jesus Soto were heading to work.
+He was driving from Ulysses to Pratt when he watched the situation unfold.

 “We just see a car just hauling just hauling, and then a bunch of police right after them, right behind them,” said Soto.